lunarc/lunarc_docs/docs/users_guide/users_guide_local_disk.md

+# Using local disk to improve I/O performance

 On Aurora all nodes have a local disk.
 This disk offers superior bandwidth when compared to accessing your home space or the /lunarc/nobackup centre storage.
 In particular when files are read or